willprice/two-stream-action-cnn-analysis-thesis/meeting-notes.md

 * Explain examples that work well
 * Explain examples that don't work well
 * Compare and contrast contrastive and non-contrastive results -> lead into future work

+# Final

+## Pre meeting notes

+ * [ ] Dima, Are you absolutely sure that the page limit is going to be an issue?
+I could pull the example EBP calculation out to the appendices, that'd reduce things
+ * [ ]
+ * [ ] Project guidelines state you should need no more nesting than 3 levels of headings, I was going to ignore this and go ahead with what I've got, thoughts?
+ * [ ] Go through the table of contents to see whether the thesis is structured well, explain how each section leads into the next
+ * [ ] Review cumulative frequency figure, discuss how I can't find the right name for the heading (similarly the plot)
+ * [ ] A lot of my references are pulled for arxiv even when they have a proper published paper, I know this is bad form, but can I skip correcting them to reference the published paper and not the preprint
+ * [ ] Review abstract
+ * [ ] Review conclusion
+ * [ ] 'Salient regions', can I use, or not?